blackferncreations/germankeycut/README.md

 # German Market Positioning

-Structural positioning for the German market is the system-level configuration under which an international offer is interpreted, evaluated, carried forward and integrated within the market.
+Structural positioning for the German market is the system-level configuration under which an international offer is interpreted, evaluated and carried forward within the market.

-It does not begin with the assumption that an existing international offer should simply be translated, communicated or promoted more effectively.
+It does not begin with the assumption that an existing offer should simply be translated, communicated or promoted more effectively.

 It begins with the structure of the offer itself and the conditions under which that offer enters the German market.

-The relevant questions are:

-* what can remain unchanged
+The central question is:

-* what has to change
-* what has to be built
+**What can remain, what has to change and what has to be built for this offer to function coherently within the German market?**

-* what must be established before something else can be understood
+This can involve:

+* the offer itself
+* offer hierarchy
+* specialization
-* what requires evidence
+* evidence
-* where responsibility must be visible
+* responsibility
-* through which interfaces the offer will be evaluated
+* documentation
+* search, SEO and AI structure
+* market-entry pages
-* through which routes it can be carried or recommended
+* recommendation routes
+* communication
+* public interfaces
+* non-public interfaces
-* where unresolved friction can prevent further progression
+* implementation where it affects market progression

-GermanKeyCut uses the term **system market** for the underlying model.

-Within this model, an offer is not evaluated through communication alone.

-It is evaluated through the interaction of structure, evidence, specialization, responsibility, process, recommendation, repeated performance and market-facing interfaces.

-An offer can therefore remain visible, receive responses and continue through parts of a process without becoming structurally integrated.

-Explicit rejection is not required for exclusion.

-The next step may simply not occur.

----

-## Structural Positioning

-Structural positioning is not defined by marketing, communication or messaging.
+Structural positioning is therefore not defined by any single communication or production discipline.

 Marketing and communication may be interfaces of the system.

 **They are not the system itself.**

-The same applies to:

-* translation
-* localization
-* search
-* SEO
-* AI visibility
-* websites
-* sales material
-* market research
-* documentation
-* partner communication
-* advisory channels
-* operational execution

-Any of these may become relevant interfaces within an engagement.

-None of them individually defines structural positioning.

-The system concerns the relationship between these interfaces and the conditions under which the offer is interpreted and evaluated as a whole.

-This repository therefore describes a system-level model that does not rely on messaging, translation or surface-level adaptation.

-It defines:

-* how offers are interpreted within structured markets
-* why conventional positioning can fail despite competent execution
-* how structural friction emerges
-* how different interfaces affect the evaluation of the same offer
-* how structural alignment can develop
-* how an offer becomes increasingly legible within the market
-* why progression and explicit approval are not the same thing
+The same applies to translation, localization, search, SEO, AI visibility, web development, research and other execution layers.

+Their relevance depends on the structural conditions of the engagement.

+A fuller definition of structural positioning is provided in [positioning.md](./positioning.md).

 ---

 # System Market

-GermanKeyCut distinguishes between persuasion and selection.

-Persuasion asks how attention, preference or agreement can be created.

-Selection asks whether an offer continues through the structures by which a market interprets, verifies, compares, recommends and integrates it.

-These are not equivalent processes.

-Within a system market, factors such as the following can influence progression:

-* Fachlichkeit and specialization
-* verifiability
+GermanKeyCut uses the term **system market** for the underlying market model.

+Within this model, an international offer enters an existing structure of:

-* documentation
+* expectations
-* evidence
+* verification
-* clear responsibility
+* responsibility
-* process discipline
-* consistency
-* repeated reliability
+* comparison
-* recommendation structures
+* recommendation
-* appropriate market interfaces
-* low unresolved friction
-* performance under changing conditions

-These conditions do not necessarily produce a visible moment of acceptance.

-Their effect can appear instead as continued progression:

-* another conversation
-* another order
-* another internal introduction
-* another recommendation
+* procedure
-* continued inclusion
+* repeated interaction

-* reduced need for explanation
-* reduced need for re-evaluation
+The offer is not evaluated through communication alone.

+Its structure, evidence, specialist competence, responsibilities, processes, recommendation routes and repeated performance can all affect whether it continues.

+GermanKeyCut distinguishes between **persuasion** and **selection**.

+Persuasion asks what creates attention, preference or agreement.

+Selection asks what continues.

+An offer can remain visible, receive positive responses and continue through parts of a process without producing the next meaningful step.

+Explicit rejection is not required.

+The next step may simply not occur.

-Structural integration is therefore not treated as a messaging outcome.
+Within this model, trust is not treated as irrelevant.

-It is a relationship between the offer and the system into which the offer is entering.
+It is treated primarily as an accumulated outcome of repeated, system-compatible experience rather than as an entry condition produced by communication alone.

+The deeper model of **system market, selection, feedback, progression and integration** is defined in [framework.md](./framework.md).

 ---